rdinch/MathResourceStudio-Help/docs/exercise-sets/Advanced Number Operations/mixed-advanced-operations.md

 3. Click OK to apply the selected values.

+!!! note
-NOTE: Examples - If you have a number like 256
+    Examples - If you have a number like 256

     - select 1 decimal place, the number will become 25.6

     - select 2 decimal places and the number will become 2.56

     - select 4 decimal places and the number will become 0.0256

 Control for Negative Answers

 Select this option if you want negative differences are allowed.
 To allow or not allow negative differences, select or deselect the check box for the Allow Negative Differences in the options pane.

 To set the distribution of values, select the desired distribution option (Normal or Balanced) next to the Distribution option in the options pane.
+!!! note
-NOTE: If this option is unchecked and the range for the Subtrahend does not support non-negative solutions, the range for the Minuend will take precedence.
+    If this option is unchecked and the range for the Subtrahend does not support non-negative solutions, the range for the Minuend will take precedence.

 **Multiplication**